We recognize there are many steps to planning a trip. We have developed a detailed checklist to help simplify the

 You should also be familiar with the DFA Traveler Guide, which outlines the financial-related aspects of traveling on Cornell business.
 (Policy 3.2 Travel Expenses, Appendix A Traveler Guide.)

 [ ] Register your trip with Cornell's Travel Registry.
 (Strongly recommended for faculty.
-Required for staff and all undergraduate and graduate students.)
+Required for all staff, all students, and faculty traveling with students.)

 Paperwork and documents